apache/flink/docs/dev/table/common.zh.md

 <div data-lang="python" markdown="1">
 {% highlight python %}

-# create a TableEnvironment
+# create a TableEnvironment for specific planner batch or streaming
-// create a TableEnvironment for specific planner batch or streaming table_env = ... # see `Create a TableEnvironment` section
+table_env = ... # see `Create a TableEnvironment` section

 # register a Table